PheMA/heart-failure-use-case/fhir/README.md

 resources are in JSON format and conform to FHIR version [STU3](http://hl7.org/fhir/STU3/valueset.html).

-The [valuesets](valuesets) directory contains two `ValueSet` resources representing the value sets used in the heart failure phenotype.
+The [terminology](terminology) directory contains two `CodeSystem` and `ValueSet` resources representing the value sets used in the heart failure phenotype.

 ### Dataset Summary